-Finally the crews were able to tackle to longest stage of the day, SS7 Amboy and although this was only the one run, all the drivers reported mixed results.
+Finally, the crews were able to tackle to the longest stage of the day, SS7 Amboy and although this was only the one run, all the drivers reported mixed results.
 Meeke even reporting that it was rough “almost like a second pass” while Ogier thought it was “better than expected”.

 Stage winner Ott Tanak did take on a bit of water through a water splash and was down on power for a short while; but that didn’t appear to hold him back, he was 7.8 seconds faster than Neuville and remained the overall leader.

 SS8 Santa Rosa – San Agustin proved to be too much for Lappi, an early moment where he went up on two wheels was not enough to calm him down, Lappi then rolled some 15km in.

 It was not a great stage for the Toyotas, Tanak lost the lead here due to a broken driveshaft, spinning towards the end; Meeke was missing 3rd gear and Latvala slowed after seeing a red flag that a marshal had taken it upon himself to show at Lappi’s off.